I am The 908th: Staff Sgt. Leonardo Mullin

 |0

 This work, I am The 908th: Staff Sgt.
-Leonardo Mullin, by Bradley Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Leonardo Mullin, by Maj.
+John Stamm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.